Frank Luntz: Health issues

 Luntz has experienced multiple strokes, which he has openly discussed in several interviews.
 The first occurred on January 10, 2020, followed by a second on April 17, 2023.
-He has stated that he believes that stress over not forcefully speaking out enough against the 45th and 47th president Donald Trump is responsible for the life-threatening health consequences he has endured.
+He has stated that he believes that stress over not speaking out more forcefully against President Donald Trump played a role in the life-threatening health events he experienced.

 Use of language

 Luntz frequently tests word and phrase choices using focus groups and interviews.
 His stated purpose in this is the goal of causing audiences to react based on emotion:

 "80 percent of our life is emotion, and only 20 percent is intellect.
 I am much more interested in how you feel than how you think. ...
 If I respond to you quietly, the viewer at home is going to have a different reaction than if I respond to you with emotion and with passion and I wave my arms around.
 Somebody like this is an intellectual; somebody like this is a freak."

-In an article in The New Yorker Luntz said,The way my words are created is by taking the words of others....
+In an article in The New Yorker, Luntz said:The way my words are created is by taking the words of others....
 I've moderated an average of a hundred plus focus groups a year over five years...
 I show them language that I've created.
 Then I leave a line for them to create language for me.

 In a 2007 interview on Fresh Air with Terry Gross, Luntz argued that the term "Orwellian" could be considered in a positive sense, saying that if one reads George Orwell's essay Politics and the English Language, "To be 'Orwellian' is to speak with absolute clarity, to be succinct, to explain what the event is, to talk about what triggers something happening… and to do so without any pejorative whatsoever."
 Luntz suggested that Orwell would not have approved of many of the uses of the term, given that his essay derides the use of cliché and dying metaphors.

 Luntz's description of his job revolves around exploiting the emotional content of language.
 "It's all emotion.
 But there's nothing wrong with emotion.
 When we are in love, we are not rational; we are emotional. ... my job is to look for the words that trigger the emotion. ...
 We know that words and emotion together are the most powerful force known to mankind."